Anita Doth: After 2 Unlimited (1996–2009)

-2 Unlimited Comeback (2009–2016)
+2 Unlimited comeback (2009–2016)

-Doth & her former 2 Unlimited colleague, Ray Slijngaard, reunited on 11 April 2009, to perform together for the first time in 13 years at the "I love the 90s" concert in Hasselt, Belgium.
+Doth and Ray Slijngaard reunited on 11 April 2009, to perform together for the first time in 13 years at the "I love the 90s" concert in Hasselt, Belgium.
 Further gigs followed on 30 April at the Radio 538 Queen's Day concert at Museumplein in Amsterdam, and as support act for Milk Inc. at the Sportpaleis in Antwerp on 25 September.

 Performing under the name Ray & Anita, it was confirmed on 29 December that the duo would release a new single together in 2010 titled "In Da Name Of Love".
 Jean-Paul de Coster is thought to have denied permission for them to use the name "2 Unlimited", as he still owns the rights to the brand.

 On 11 July 2012, it was announced that Slijngaard and Doth would be working again with the Belgian producer, de Coster under the name 2 Unlimited.

-Departure from 2 Unlimited (2016–)
+Departure from 2 Unlimited (2016–present)

 On 20 April 2016, 2 Unlimited announced that Doth would be leaving the band to embark on a solo career.
 On 13 August, Kim Vergouwen was announced as Doth's replacement in 2 Unlimited.